juliaguida/oystercard/thermostat_es6/walkthroughs/styling.md

 - Does this need to be responsive?
 - Will I need to use external fonts or system fonts?
 - Are there interactive parts that will need styles I can’t necessarily see from a static mockup?
-- Do I need to vertically center anything?
+- Do I need to vertically centre anything?

 #### Other considerations